What is the Quality of life survey?

 It also allows the organisation to benchmark itself with other councils and track the impact of this council’s delivery against its seven Strategic Framework (opens as pdf) ambitions over time.

-The responses will then be collated and fed back to councillors and the public in the autumn.
+The responses are now being collated.
+We will feed back to councillors and the public in the autumn.
+Results and findings will be available on this webpage.

 Previous results and findings